 With a decade of experience as a higher education administrator and professor teaching online, I have deep insight into the inner-workings of colleges and universities.

-My experience as a spokesperson at the University of Virginia offered valuable involvement in all areas of university life that include academic program development, online academic strategy and design, faculty recruitment, governance, advancement, student life, admissions, continuing education, board relations, athletics, government relations and safety.
+My experience as a spokesperson at the University of Virginia offered valuable involvement in all areas of university life that include crisis and reputation management, strategic communication, academic program development, online academic strategy and design, faculty recruitment, governance, advancement, student life, admissions, continuing education, board relations, athletics, government relations and safety.

 I have been utilizing my increasing academic interest in online education and public diplomacy/economic development to work with United States colleges and universities, UNESCO (United Nations Educational, Scientific and Cultural Organization), international education ministries and global higher education institutions to help them advance.